NO’s Team Trevor Bonot using Iceman’s calming nature to their advantage in first Brier | TSN

 Now the same can be said for the Brier as their husbands are repping the association’s colours under the bright lights of prime-time curling.

-Was it inspiring watching your significant other compete with the best in Canada?
+Was it inspiring watching your significant others compete with the best in Canada?

 “Well it inspires us because then the shoe can be on the other foot for childcare and getting away,” joked Potts, 35.
 “They [Team Krista McCarville] work really hard at the game.
 We work really hard at the game as well because we do have commitments back home and because Northern Ontario is a little farther to get everywhere, we focus a lot on practice even if we can't play quite as much as these top teams.”